-- An instances for an associated family can only appear as part of an instance declarations of the class in which the family was declared, just as with the equations of the methods of a class. - The instance for an associated type can be omitted in class instances.
-In that case, unless there is a default instance (see Associated type synonym defaults (page 297)), the corresponding instance type is not inhabited; i.e., only diverging expressions, such as undefined, can assume the type. - Although it is unusual, there (currently) can be multiple instances for an associated family in a single instance declaration.
+- An instance for an associated family can only appear as part of an instance declarations of the class in which the family was declared, just as with the equations of the methods of a class. - The variables on the right hand side of the type family equation must, as usual, be bound on the left hand side. - The instance for an associated type can be omitted in class instances.
+In that case, unless there is a default instance (see Associated type synonym defaults (page 321)), the corresponding instance type is not inhabited; i.e., only diverging expressions, such as undefined, can assume the type. - Although it is unusual, there (currently) can be multiple instances for an associated family in a single instance declaration.
 For example, this is legitimate: